Special EventsNewAccess to the Railway Timetable Tel: 01825 720825 You're on the Bluebell Railway web site

 The day to day work of the department is co-ordinated by the Carriage Works Manager, and the various project leaders.

 The department is a 7 day-a-week operation.
 Midweek there is a core of full time staff and a good number of volunteers.
 Seek out our C&W works manager Rowan Millard, or Sheina Foulkes.
-Midweek projects include an enormous variety of maintenance projects, and the various Midweek Volunteer teams undertake a variety of projects, including repairs to various passenger and goods vehicles, including, on Thursdays, LBSCR Milk/fruit van No.270 and LBSCR Stroudley No.328.
-Roger Barton is re-creating an SECR 2-plank ballast wagon, and a team of retired metal-workers are creating underframes for our Victorian coach bodies.
-The Weekend Wagon group is now led by Martin Skrzetuszewski.
+Midweek projects include an enormous variety of maintenance projects, and the various Midweek Volunteer teams undertake a variety of projects, including repairs to various passenger and goods vehicles, including BR Mk.1 disabled-access carriage No. 5034 and LBSCR Stroudley No. 328.
+A team of retired metal-workers are creating underframes for our Victorian coach bodies.

 The seating for our carriages is reconstructed and maintained by our volunteer team of trimmers, trimming being the railway term for the specialised form of upholstery, using material called Moquette, as well as traditional horsehair stuffing.
 Members of this team are usually about on Tuesdays and Fridays.